nerwuuus/portfolio-projects/README.md

-This repository includes a selection of files/reports I made while completing Alex The Analyst's Bootcamp on YouTube.
+This branch includes a selection of files/reports I made while completing Alex The Analyst's Bootcamp on YouTube.
 I focused on SQL, Tableau and Power BI.

 **SQL**